V4Fire/Core/src/core/object/watch/README.md

 proxy.age++;
 ```

-The rest two methods of API allow adding or removing properties to the proxy object.
+The rest two methods of the API allow adding or removing properties to the proxy object.
 If your environment supports Proxy objects, you can add new properties without invoking `set`,
 but the invoking is necessary for a strategy based on accessors.